 UPDTATE: Empathic Building is now a part of Haltian.
 Read more about the news here.

-Where are smart buildings going in the future, where all things are connected?
+What is the future of smart buildings, where all things are connected?
 We interviewed Tomi Teikko, head of Empathic Building, to find out what Empathic Buildings have to offer for modern offices now and in the future.

 With Empathic Building, Smart Building is a byproduct